UofI-CDACS/scarecro-system/docs/example.md

 And in /src/handlers/
 - kkm_k6p.py

 Now, in /configs/system/, you just need to note what addresses you plan to use in the system.
-Your system config will look like:
+[You can see more about how the system class works here](system_class.md) Your system config will look like:

 **system.json**